Felix-El/bazel-mingw64/README.md

 ## Limitation

-Bazel needs to be built from [my fork](https://github.com/Felix-El/bazel) where a bug is fixed which otherfiles causes linking to fail.
+Bazel needs to be built from [my fork](https://github.com/Felix-El/bazel) where a bug is fixed which otherwise causes linking to fail in upstream Bazel.

 ## Building